noislabs/nois-contracts/README.md

 In terminal 1 run:

 ```
-./ci-scripts/osmosis/start.sh
+./ci-scripts/nois/start.sh
 ```

-which will log in `debug-osmosis.log`.
+which will log in `debug-nois.log`.

 In terminal 2 run: